joshuaflanagan/qtrix/README.md

 ```

 ### Choosing Queues
-Anytime a worker host needs some queues for its workers, it should call the Qtrix#queues_for! method, passing its hostname and the number of workers to obtain queues for.
+Anytime a worker host needs some queues for its workers, it should call the Qtrix#fetch_queues method, passing its hostname and the number of workers to obtain queues for.
 Overrides will be claimed first, then any additional queues will be obtained from the system that manages the desired distribution.

 ```ruby
 pry(main)> Qtrix.map_queue_weights A: 40, B: 30, C: 20, D: 10